MDGrey33/nutritionAI/README.md

 You can now access the app by going to `http://localhost:5001`.

+find the postman collection in `nutrition.postman_collection.json` in the root directory.

 ## Main Functionality

 The Meal Planner app has the following main functionality: